ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Chart  2b:  Annual  water  intensity  and  year-on-year percentage reduction of water intensity

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000035_aeb797c53e231c4314b1f48b8a14bcbbd56d5fe720e7d6f56a985c873033543f.png)
-**Description**: The image is a bar graph showing the annual water consumption intensity (M³/Employee) for two fiscal years, FY2020 and FY2021.
-In FY2020, the water consumption intensity was 11.5, represented by a grey bar.
-In FY2021, the water consumption intensity decreased to 5.5, represented by an orange-to-purple gradient bar.
-A purple line indicates the change in water consumption intensity from FY2020 to FY2021, with a label stating a decrease of -51.9%.
+**Description**: The image is a bar graph illustrating the annual water consumption intensity in cubic meters per employee.
+The graph compares data from FY2020, which had a value of 11.5, to FY2021, which shows a significant decrease to 5.5.
+A descending line overlaid on the graph indicates a 51.9% reduction in water consumption intensity between the two fiscal years.